-Nigeria has set the tone for Afropop and 21 year old Cameroonian singer and song writer #Ambe Tebong Neba a.k.a Denzyl is adding Cameroon to the mix.
+Nigeria has set the tone for Afropop and 21-year-old Cameroonian singer and song writer #Ambe Tebong Neba a.k.a Denzyl is adding Cameroon to the mix.
 His just released single, ‘#So Long’ could soon serve as a ‘party warmer’ with its upbeat tempo and catchy lyrics.

 The song is about his mother who passed away, written as a love song anyone can relate to.
 “When I sing, ‘You stole my love away’, I’m talking about how the cold hands of death snatched my mother from me.
-Loosing her was really heartbreaking, but it made me stronger.
+Losing her was really heartbreaking, but it made me stronger.
 The video is a celebration because in Africa, after mourning the death of a loved one, we then celebrate the person’s life and the fact that the loved one now lives forever in the next life.
-In the same way, after you suffer with lost love or any other problems in life, you must always celebrate the fact that you live again to fight another day.”
+In the same way, after you suffer from lost love or any other problems in life, you must always celebrate the fact that you live again to fight another day.”

 After the devastation in Haiti, the artist decided to donate a portion of the proceeds from each paid download of the song ‘So Long’ to UNICEF and the Red Cross for Haiti relief efforts.